anthonyhamilton360/ostickets-prereqs/README.md

 </p>
 <p>
-Go tothe osTicket installation files that was extracted to the desktop andlaunch the PHP Manager installation.
+Go to the osTicket installation files that was extracted to the desktop and launch the PHP Manager installation.
 </p>
 <br />